wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 have been processed.
 The latter condition essentially implements a processing bandwidth limit.
 On the other hand, `maxRequestsPerCycle_` can be configured to be -1, in which case there is not bandwidth limit.

+Each entry in the retry buffer is processed by calling `processEvent()`.
+If the entry is accepted, the function returns `true`, and it is removed from the retry buffer.
+Otherwise, it just stays there, and waits for the next processing cycle .
+Also note that the second argument to `processEvent()` indicates whether the event is a fresh one just received, or a retried event.
+The different between these two is that new events that have never been rejected before will not occupy space in the Miss Status Handling Register (MSHR), and they will be handled with the flag being `true`.
+On the other hand, when an event is rejected for the first time, it will be inserted into the MSHR, and remain there until the event is successfully handled.
+On all later retries of the event, the flag will be set to `true`, indicating that the MSHR entry that correspond to the event should also be cleared, if the handling succeeds.